Bill Russell to auction most of his prized NBA memorabilia

 It is unclear how much any one of Russell’s items will bring, but similar auctions overseen by Hunt have delivered big numbers.
 The most notable was in 2019 when a rare, game-worn Babe Ruth Yankees road jersey dating to 1928-30 sold for $5.64 million.
 The auctioneer said that broke the record for the most expensive piece of sports memorabilia sold.

-Hunt notes that among the items Russell is keeping is the Presidential Medal of Freedom given to him in 2011 by Barack Obama.
+Hunt notes that among the items Russell is keeping is the Presidential Medal of Freedom given to him in 2011 by former President Barack Obama.

 There’s also the letter Jackie Robinson wrote to Russell after he and other Black Celtics players boycotted a game in Lexington, Kentucky, after being denied service at a hotel.